ukrenzz/next-todo-list/README.md

 After container builded, you can running docker container on Docker Desktop or command line

 `docker run -p 3000:3000 next-todo-list`

+#### Build container
+Database server using mysql and split container with phpmyadmin.
+Make sure the docker-composer.yml already have 3 service, that is: mysql_srv, phpmyadmin_srv and app_srv.
+All service will merge to `next-todo-list` container.
+Following this command to build all service container:

+`docker-compose up --build`

+Wait until all service installed and ready for development.

 :crossed_swords:HappyCoding